-Hospital User Fee.
-On September 22, 2016, the DRS and the Department of Social Services published Declaratory Ruling No. 2016-1 in response to a request by the Connecticut Hospital Association and various of its member hospitals challenging the tax on the net patient revenue of hospitals under Chapter 211a of the Connecticut General Statutes (the "Hospital User Fee").
-In the 179-page ruling, the agencies ruled that: (i) the General Assembly did not unlawfully delegate authority to set the tax rate for the Hospital User Fee to the agencies and, therefore, did not violate Article Second of the Connecticut Constitution; (ii) the application of the Hospital User Fee did not involve the enactment by either agency of an illegal regulation in violation of the Uniform Administrative Procedure Act; (iii) the Hospital User Fee does not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution; (iv) the agencies have not implemented the Hospital User Fee in a manner inconsistent with Chapter 211a or Title XIX of the Social Security Act (which governs the Medicaid program); and (v) the agencies have not administered the Hospital User Fee in an arbitrary or capricious manner, and have not abused the discretion afforded them under Chapter 211a.

-Cigarette Taxes.
-Pursuant to legislation enacted last year, the cigarette tax is increased from \$3.65 to \$3.90 per pack on July 1, 2016.
-Similar to prior tax rate increases, a "floor tax" of 25 cents is imposed on each pack of cigarettes that a dealer or distributor has in inventory at the earlier of close of business on 11:59 p.m. on June 30, 2016.
-See DRS Special Notice 2016(3), 2015 Legislative Changes Affecting the Cigarette Tax Effective July 1, 2016.

-Prepaid Wireless E 9-1-1 Fee.
-The DRS has announced that, effective July 1, 2016, the prepaid wireless E 9-1-1 fee has been reduced from 51 cents to 47 cents.
+$^{^{53}\,}$ Conn.
+Pub.
+Act.
+No. 2016-1 (Sept.
+Spec.
+Sess.), §§ 1-2 (effective September 29, 2016). egate authority to set the tax rate for the Hospital User Fee to the agencies and, therefore, did not violate Article Second of the Connecticut Constitution; (ii) the application of the Hospital User Fee did not involve the enactment by either agency of an illegal regulation in violation of the Uniform Administrative Procedure Act; (iii) the Hospital User Fee does not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution; (iv) the agencies have not implemented the Hospital User Fee in a manner inconsistent with Chapter 211a or Title XIX of the Social Security Act (which governs the Medicaid program); and (v) the agencies have not administered the Hospital User Fee in an arbitrary or capricious manner, and have not abused the discretion afforded them under Chapter 211a.
+2. Cigarette Taxes Pursuant to legislation enacted in 2015, the cigarette tax was increased from \$3.65 to \$3.90 per pack on July 1, 2016.
+Similar to prior tax rate increases, a "floor tax" of 25 cents is imposed on each pack of cigarettes that a dealer or distributor has in inventory at the earlier of close of business on 11:59 p.m. on June 30, 2016.54 3.
+Prepaid Wireless E 9-1-1 Fee The DRS has announced that, effective July 1, 2016, the prepaid wireless E 9-1-1 fee has been reduced from 51 cents to 47 cents.
+55 4.
+Conversion Factors on Motor Vehicle Fuels The DRS has announced the conversion factors for motor vehicle fuels occurring in gaseous form applicable for the 12-month period commencing on July 1, 2016.56 5.
+FUTA Tax Reduction The Connecticut Department of Labor announced on March 31, 2016, that Connecticut employers should see a $^{^{54}}$ $\,$ See DRS Special Notice 2016(3), 2015 Legislative Changes Affecting the Cigarette Tax Effective July 1, 2016.
 DRS Special Notice 2016(4), Change to the Prepaid Wireless E 9-1-1 Fee.

-Conversion Factors on Motor Vehicle Fuels.
-The DRS has announced the conversion factors for motor vehicle fuels occurring in gaseous form applicable for the 12-month period commencing on July 1, 2016.
 DRS Special Notice 2016(2), Conversion Factors for Motor Vehicle Fuels Occurring in Gaseous Form Beginning July 1, 2016.